 This overrepresentation of autism as a primary need compared with England averages is seen across all age groups in the EHCP cohort.
 However, it is particularly stark among the early years age group.
 This clearly links to the concerns about referrals for autism assessments for children under 5, outlined above.

-In January 2025, there were 78 children aged 5 or under with an EHCP and a primary need of Autism Spectrum Disorder (ASD) in Bracknell Forest, 63% of this EHCP age group.
+In January 2025, there were 78 children aged 5 or under with an EHCP and a primary need of autism spectrum disorder (ASD) in Bracknell Forest, 63% of this EHCP age group.
 This is more than double the proportion of aged 5 or under EHCPs in England (31.1%) with a primary need of ASD.

-Early Help Service (family hubs)
+Early Help Service (Best Start Family Hubs)

 Our early help service offers a strong and comprehensive parenting support pathway, providing both universal and targeted interventions for parents of children from birth to 5 and continuing up to 19.